 A first important result is that cost-push shocks account for the high-frequency movements of inflation, while long-term transfer shocks account for the low-frequency movements of inflation.
 The low-frequency component of inflation started increasing in the mid-1960s when the Great Society initiatives, a series of large, long-term welfare programs, were introduced.
-These shocks to the long-term component of spending, combined with a Fiscally-led policy mix, led to an increase in trend inflation.
+These shocks to the long-term component of spending, combined with a fiscally-led policy mix, led to an increase in trend inflation.
 The change in the policy mix in the early 1980s corresponded with a quick decline in inflation.
 As we shall see below, this decline is the result of changes in both monetary and fiscal policy, not just monetary policy.
-After this quick decline in inflation, the fiscal component of inflation remains fairly stable until the zero-lower-bound period because of the prevailing policy mix.
+After this quick decline in inflation, the fiscal component of inflation remains fairly stable until the ZLB period because of the prevailing policy mix.

 Cost-push shocks account for the spikes in inflation in the late 1960s, 1974, and at the end of the 1970s, but not for the break in trend inflation.
 In fact, the high frequency component of inflation has not changed dramatically between the pre- and post-Volcker period, while trend inflation has a clear break (Stock and Watson, 2007).
-As we will explain in more detail below, this is due to the different propagation of fiscal shocks under a Fiscally-led and Monetary-led policy mix.
+As we will explain in more detail below, this is due to the different propagation of fiscal shocks under a fiscally-led and monetary-led policy mix.

 When moving to the post-2008 period, we see that cost-push shocks tend to lower inflation until the onset of the COVID pandemic, when we observe a sharp increase in the level of inflation attributed to these shocks.
-Over the same years, the increase in the probability of moving to the Fiscally-led regime estimated for the ZLB periods contributes positively to inflation.
-During the first ZLB period, this effect is relatively modest and arguably helps the central bank to remain closer to the desired 2% target, counteracting the deflationary pressure of the cost-push shocks.
-However, following the ARPA shock, the jump in the probability of moving to a Fiscally-led policy mix determines a large increase in the component of inflation due to long-term transfers.
+Over the same years, the increase in the probability of moving to the fiscally-led regime estimated for the ZLB periods contributes positively to inflation.
+During the first ZLB period, this effect is relatively modest and arguably helps the central bank to remain closer to the desired 2 percent target, counteracting the deflationary pressure of the cost-push shocks.
+However, following the ARPA shock, the jump in the probability of moving to a fiscally-led policy mix determines a large increase in the component of inflation due to long-term transfers.
 Note that what drives inflation up is not so much the fiscal shock itself, but the change in beliefs about the future policy mix.
 In light of the unprecedented fiscal interventions implemented in response to the pandemic, it is conceivable that agents revised their beliefs about the future monetary/fiscal policy mix.

-To further illustrate the role of the monetary/fiscal policy mix and agents' beliefs in accounting for macroeconomic dynamics, we consider a counterfactual simulation in which policymakers always follow the Monetary-led policy mix, except when encountering the zero lower bound.
-Specifically, we modify the baseline model to have the same probability of high and low discrete demand shocks, but we assume that when in the high state of demand, policymakers always follow the Monetary-led policy mix and agents form expectations accordingly.
-When the low-demand discrete shock hits, the economy moves to the ZLB, but agents know that once the economy moves back to the high state of demand, policymakers will return to
+To further illustrate the role of the monetary/fiscal policy mix and agents' beliefs in accounting for macroeconomic dynamics, we consider a counterfactual simulation in which policy makers always follow the monetary-led policy mix, except when encountering the ZLB.
+Specifically, we modify the baseline model to have the same probability of high and low discrete demand shocks, but we assume that when in the high state of demand, policy makers always follow the monetary-led policy mix and agents form expectations accordingly.
+When the low-demand discrete shock hits, the economy moves to the ZLB, but agents know that once the economy moves back to the high state of demand, policy makers will return to the monetaryled policy mix.
+This counterfactual is designed to capture a situation in which there is no doubt about the resolve of the fiscal authority to stabilize debt.